 Many learners want to learn every technique straight away rather than working on a few and developing them.
 There are lots of techniques but the likelihood is that you won’t use most of them.
 I advise my learners to start with a few simple techniques with sketchpad experiments.

 The way I teach my learners and students about techniques is to experiment with paint.
-Below we see some learner’s sketchpads where they have tried out some simple ways of using acrylic paint.
-The learner is getting to know the material and how it behaves, this is a great foundation for learning how to use techniques.
+To the left we see some watercolour experiments and below we see some acrylic experiments.
+The learner is getting to know the mediums and how it behaves, this is a great foundation for learning how to use techniques.

 After some initial experimenting many learners start to see ways that they use the paint, thinly, thickly, with different brush strokes, layering, blending and so on.